shikaan/directree/README.md

 ## Programmatic usage ##

-(TBD)

-You can use this utility in your Node.js apps too:
+You can use this utility in your Node.js apps too.
+You only need to provide the same parameters as before, but in a _camelCase_ way.

+Thus the parameters object looks like:

+    {
+        path: {string},
+        showFiles: {boolean},
+        logLevel: {number}
+    }

 #### Example ####

 ```
     const folder2tree = require('folder2tree');

+    folder2tree({
+        path: './',
+        shoFiles: true,
+        logLevel: 3
+    })

 ```